danimelchor/todui/README.md

 ## How to use?

-You can run the TUI by executing `rust-todo` anywhere in your terminal.
-To use the CLI, you can start by running `rust-todo --help`:
+You can run the TUI by executing `todo-rs` anywhere in your terminal.
+To use the CLI, you can start by running `todo-rs --help`:

 ```
 $ todo-rs --help